 Pink Tagliatelle with Ricotta Cream

 Pink tagliatelle with ricotta cream.
-Traditional and Thermomix recipe.
+Traditional and Bimby recipe.

-An excellent light and delicate first course, suitable for all ages.
-Ideal for an elegant first dish, all accompanied by a good glass of Lambrusco.
+Great light and delicate first course, suitable for all ages.
+Ideal for an elegant main course accompanied by a good glass of Lambrusco.

-My little niece, who loves all shades of pink and white, was amazed as soon as I served them, but the rest of the family also greatly appreciated them.
+My niece, who loves all shades of pink and white, was amazed when I served it to her, and the rest of the family loved it too.

-I used pre-cooked beetroot to naturally color the pasta sheet, but if you want to change colors, you can use boiled carrots, pumpkin, or spinach in the same amount I indicated for the beetroot.
+I used pre-cooked beetroot to naturally color the dough, but if you want to change the color, you can use boiled carrot, pumpkin or spinach in the same amount I indicated for the beetroot.

 • Rest time: 30 Minutes